-A homeowner is ‘short’ when the amount a borrower owes plus closing costs and real estate commissions is more than the current market value.
+A homeowner is ‘short’ when the amount they owe plus closing costs and real estate commissions is more than the current market value.

 A short sale occurs when a negotiation is entered into with the homeowner’s mortgage company (or companies) to accept less than the full balance of the loan at closing.
 A buyer closes on the property and the property is ‘sold short’.

-A short sale is better for your credit than foreclosure.
+A short sale is better for your credit than a foreclosure.
 There are many reasons that a short sale is better than a foreclosure.
 One important reason is that a foreclosure can negatively impact your credit score by 300 or more points and is the most devastating credit issue you can have in relation to future credit availability.
-A short sale lowers the credit score as little as 50 points if at all if other payments are being made.
+A short sale lowers the credit score as little as 50 points, if at all, if other payments are being made.

 How much does the homeowner pay the real estate agent for a short sale?
 There are no upfront costs.
-Our commission fees are paid by the bank in most cases.
-If the home does not sale, the homeowner will not owe us a fee.
+Our commission fees are paid by the bank, in most cases.
+If the home does not sell, the homeowner will not owe their real estate agent a fee.
 The short sale homeowner may also qualify for a cash incentive for a successful closing.

 If you would like to avoid foreclosure and explore other options,